Google Magnifier hero

 Guided Frame 2.0

-Pixel Accessibility Product | Google Superbowl 2024 Commercial.
+Pixel Accessibility Product | Google Superbowl 2024 Commercial

 Research that improved independent photo capture for blind and low-vision users, informing product and ML improvements.